mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

-# Generalized k-means on Graphs
+# Generalized k-means on Graphs Using PageRank
 Generalized K-means on graph is an algorithm that utilizes centrality measures such as PageRank, harmonic centrality, etc to obtain a k-means-like clustering algorithm on directed and undirected graphs.